BSC-ES/providentia/docs/source/Tips-and-tricks-for-developers.md

 ## Generate the docs

-Activate your conda environment, navigate to docs and simply run:
+First edit the .md files under docs/source, then navigate to docs and simply run:
 ```
-conda activate providentia-env
-cd docs
-bash generate-docs.sh
+make clean
+make html
 ```
-This will get the current wiki and copy certain pages.

 ## Create providentia-env_v2.4.0 in MN5